-There was also an increase in suiting with fresh updates like pinstripes and a variety of waistlines, the introduction of elevated denim options like sailor jeans, and nostalgic jackets such as the trench coat that can be worn all year.
+There was also an increase in suiting with fresh updates like pinstripes and a variety of waistlines, the introduction of elevated denim options like sailor jeans, and nostalgic outerwear such as the trench coat and varsity jacket.

 2023 Style Aesthetic: Elevated Indie

-Between indie sleaze taking over TikTok feeds and celebrities like MGK x Megan Fox, Olivia Rodrigo and Sky Ferreira sporting items nodding to the aesthetic IRL, the resurgence of ‘90s grime and the alt-centric-ethos of 2010s cool feels fresh in comparison to the overplayed early aughts that marked 2022.
+Between indie sleaze taking over TikTok feeds and celebrities like MGK x Megan Fox, Olivia Rodrigo and Sky Ferreira sporting items nodding to the aesthetic IRL, the resurgence of ‘90s grime and alt-centric ethos of cool of the 2010s feels fresh in comparison to the overplayed early aughts that marked 2022.

-But, let’s be honest, this isn’t the most wearable trend story as most offices likely won’t love you showing up to work with smudged eyeliner and ripped fishnets.
-Moving forward, we’re seeing elevated indie become the new standard — moto jackets and leather trenches per Khaite and Saint Laurent, acid-washed denim in grown-up silhouettes and new and improved takes on ‘90s prints like herringbone and plaid.
+But let’s be honest, this isn’t the most wearable trend as most offices likely won’t love you showing up to work with smudged eyeliner and ripped fishnets.
+Moving forward, we’re seeing elevated indie become the new standard — moto jackets and leather trenches per Khaite and Saint Laurent, acid-washed denim in grown-up silhouettes and new, improved takes on ‘90s prints like herringbone and plaid.

 2023 Style Aesthetic: Futuristic Utility

-If you’ve been paying attention to the street style scene in recent months, it’s clear that cargo pants are having a moment –– and the influence doesn’t stop there, with other practical staples like armour-like corsets and blazers featuring prominent pockets appearing on influential runways like Balmain, Coperni, and Dion Lee.
+If you’ve been paying attention to the street style scene in recent months, it’s clear that cargo pants are having a moment.
+The influence doesn’t stop there, with other practical staples like armour-like corsets and blazers featuring prominent pockets appearing on influential runways like Balmain, Coperni and Dion Lee.

-You can expect the utilitarian trend to go even further next year as the industry is taking a kitschy approach to translating “fashion of the future.”
-If you’re looking to lean in, try out hybrid shoes (sneaker-meets-hiker boot combos or platform clogs); utility-detail garments made from elevated fabrics like satin, silk, and iridescent fabrications; and wear-all jumpsuits.
+You can expect the utilitarian trend to go even further this year as the industry is taking a kitschy approach to translating 'fashion of the future'.
+If you’re looking to lean in, try out hybrid shoes (sneaker-meets-hiker boot combos or platform clogs); utility-detail garments made from elevated fabrics like satin, silk and iridescent fabrications; and wear-all jumpsuits.